ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/Using_LVDCOM/Creating-IOC-wrapper-VI.md

 Please take note of the [IOC naming convention](IOC-Naming) before proceeding.

-1. Create a public repository to work in called EPICS-<device>.
+1. Create a public repository to work in called EPICS-\<device>.
-1. In the `EPICS\ISIS` directory create a directory called <device>
+1. In the `EPICS\ISIS` directory create a directory called \<device>
 1. Clone the repository into this directory and call that clone master
 1. Copy a standard makefile into this directory

-Create the IOC in master with
+Create the IOC in master with (from an EPICS terminal)

 ```
  makeBaseApp.pl –t ioc <myname>